Dinner in the Jordaan area

 Café de Reiger

-De Reiger is one of the oldest gastropubs in the Jordaan district of Amsterdam.
-The atmospheric Café-restaurant on Nieuwe Leliestraat is known for its old-fashioned hospitality and the Burgundian honesty of its French and Dutch food.
-Reservations by phone only: +31(0)20 624 74 26 (service hours) or +31(0)6 546 549 69 (outside service hours)
+Established in 1896, De Reiger is one of the oldest gastropubs in the Jordaan district of Amsterdam.
+This atmospheric café-restaurant on Nieuwe Leliestraat is known for its old-fashioned hospitality and the Burgundian honesty of its French and Dutch cuisine.
+Reservations by telephone only: +31(0)20 624 74 26 (during opening hours) or +31(0)6 546 549 69 (outside opening hours).

 Drinks in the Jordaan area

-Here are our favourite places for a drink and to enjoy some of those typical Dutch borrelhapjes like 'bitterballen'.
-Most also have terraces but when the weather is nice it can be hard to find a spot.
+Here are our favorite places to have a drink and enjoy some of those typical Dutch borrelhapjes (snacks) like bitterballen.
+Most also have terraces, but when the weather is good it can be hard to find a seat.

 Breakfast or Lunch in the Jordaan area

-Finding a place for an early breakfast can be tricky in Amsterdam as many businesses do not open before 10am.
-For this, however, you can go to one of the many excellent delis for a freshly made sandwich.
-In addition, some cafés also offer a breakfast menu.
-A truly Dutch breakfast is the 'uitsmijter' (literally: bouncer) , fried eggs with ham or bacon, cheese and tomato on white bread.
+Finding a place for an early breakfast can be difficult in Amsterdam, as many businesses do not open until 10 am.
+However, you can go to one of the many excellent delis for a freshly made sandwich.
+Some cafés also offer a breakfast menu.
+A truly Dutch breakfast is the uitsmijter (literally: bouncer), which consists of fried eggs with ham or bacon, cheese and tomato on white bread.

-Having lunch in a restaurant is less common in the Netherlands although you can find plenty in the city centre that offer a lunch menu.
-A good local custom is to stop by one of the many delis or sandwich shops for a luxury sandwich and eat it outside in, hopefully, the sunshine.
+Eating lunch in a restaurant is less common in the Netherlands, although you will find many restaurants in the city center that offer a lunch menu.
+A good local custom is to stop at one of the many delis or sandwich shops to buy a gourmet sandwich and eat it outside, hopefully in the sunshine.